Dipper-Labs/Dipper-Protocol/README.md

 # Quick start
 ## 1.0 install
-cd Dipper-Protocol
+cd Dipper-Protocol\
 make install

 ## 1.1 Initialize configuration files and genesis file
 dipd init dipd-official --chain-id dipd-chain\
-NOTE: If you have run the tutorial before, you can start from scratch with a\
+NOTE: If you have run the tutorial before, you can start from scratch with \
 dipd unsafe-reset-all\
 or by deleting both of the home folders\
 rm -rf ~/.dip*